Currency

 The cycle is used by some bacteria that currently exist on Earth.
 But it is based on the use of complex proteins that had not yet formed on the planet 4 billion years ago.

 Previous studies have shown that some metals can cause the same reactions in very hot and very acidic conditions.
-But the Scripps team had a hunch that another chemical compound might also do so only under less extreme conditions observed on early Earth.
+But the Scripps team had a hunch that another chemical compound could also do so only under less extreme conditions observed on early Earth.

-Since the scientists knew that cyanide was present in the atmosphere, they were able to map out a set of reactions that could potentially use this deadly chemical to make more complex organic molecules from carbon dioxide, and then tested them in the lab.
+Since the scientists knew that cyanide was present in the atmosphere, they were able to map out a set of reactions that could potentially use this deadly chemical to make more complex organic molecules from carbon dioxide and then tested them in the lab.

 Unfortunately, the experiment does not provide conclusive evidence for cyanide's involvement in this process on early Earth.
 But it does offer a new perspective on the origin of life.